mssfoobar/docs/docs/40_modules/80_unh/Getting Started/2_deployment.md

 kubectl get svc -A
 ```

 For example, if the postgres service name is `postgres-postgresql` and its namespace is `default`.
-It hostname will be
+It's hostname will be
 `postgres-postgresql.default`.

 Except for the `IAMS_KEYCLOAK_HOST` which should be the host name of your
 keycloak ingressRouter.
 To get keycloak hostname run

 ```bash